 - About Us

-o Confab is an annual symposium designed to encourage and improve watershed restoration efforts, explore restoration techniques to recover coho salmon populations, and provide diverse stakeholders an opportunity to network with other fishcentric people.
-To confabulate literally means to informally chat or to fabricate to compensate for gaps in ones memory.
-Not to imply that restorationists are prone to hyperbole when recounting the size of a rescued fish, the magnitude of the waterfall coming out of the culvert, or the heroics of a particular restoration job.
-The Confab is an informal gathering of fishheads that allows for participants and instructors to learn from each other’s experience.
-Participants learn skills and practices that can be applied to restore habitat in their home watershed.
+Over 100 fishheads migrated to the pristine South Fork of the Smith River to participate in the 11th Annual Coho Confab this September. the Confab is a symposium to explore watershed restoration, learn restoration techniques to recover coho salmon populations, and to network with other fish-centric people.
+To confabulate literally means to informally chat or to fabricate to compensate for gaps in one’s memory.
+(Not to imply that restorationists are prone to hyperbole when recounting the size of a rescued fish, the magnitude of the waterfall coming out of the culvert, or the heroics of a particular restoration job!) the Confab is an informal gathering of restorationists that allows participants to learn skills and practices that can be applied to restore habitat in their home watershed.